a-b-street/abstreet/docs/dev.md

   just need `./import.sh --map`.
 - By default, all maps are regenerated.
 You can also specify a single map:
   `./import.sh --map downtown`.
+- By default, Seattle is assumed as the city.
+You have to specify otherwise:
+  `./import.sh --city=los_angeles --map downtown_la`.

 ## Understanding stuff